 When you press enter you will see a series of things happen and the bootloader will be updated…

 Now we need to flash the full image by typing…

 With the firmware updated to the current version, now it’s time to run the client.
-To do this change directory into the client folder with a CD command
+To do this just run the pm3 command in the /proxmark3 directory

 Now the first thing you want to do with any new proxmark3 hardware is check the tuning of your antennas.
 To do this make sure the pm3 is sitting on a wood table (not metal) with no RFID or NFC tags around it and type the command hw tune;